Kazi Zainul Abedin: Ancestry

 Kazi Zainul Abedin was born in Parbhani on 8 December 1892.
 He was the only son of Kazi Mohammed Badruddin Hussain and Rahimunnisa Begam.

-His lineage traces back to the first Caliph Abu Bakr.
+His lineage traces back to the first Rashidun Caliph Abu Bakr.
 He was also a direct descendant of the Sufi Baha-ud-din Zakariya Multani (1160–1267).
-One of the great-grandsons of Baha-ud-din Zakariya Multani, i.e. Shaykh Nizamuddin moved to the Deccan in South India during the reign of Sultan Muhammad bin Tughluq around the year 1343.
+One of the great-grandsons of Baha-ud-din Zakariya Multani, i.e. Shaykh Nizamuddin, moved to the Deccan in South India during the reign of Sultan Muhammad bin Tughluq around the year 1343.
 Subsequently, this branch of the family settled down in Hyderabad for over six centuries.

 Kazi Zainul Abedin's ancestors were given the title of "Kazi", i.e. judge and administrators of the various towns that were located west of the city of Hyderabad – like Qandahar, Udgir, Parbhani, etc. He was the last of the series of Kazis of Udgir in District Bidar, Hyderabad State.

 Education

 Kazi Zainul Abedin acquired his basic education in Arabic, Persian and English, following the Dars-i-Nizami.
 He was the first person in the entire family to have ever learnt the English language, which was considered a great asset in India which was then governed by the British.
 During his time, there was a general opposition against learning the English language in the literary circles of the Muslims of Hyderabad.
-He countered this opposition to acquire knowledge of the Western science.
+He countered this opposition to acquire knowledge of the Western sciences.

 He then completed his Matriculation from University of Bombay during 1910–1912.
 It is reported that he used to be ill most of the time during this period.
-Therefore, he reverted to Hyderabad and took admission at the Nizam College, from where he completed his Intermediate in 1915.
+Therefore, he reverted to Hyderabad and gained admission at the Nizam College, from where he completed his Intermediate in 1915.

 Career in the Government of Hyderabad

 Upon graduation from Nizam College in 1915, he sat for the Hyderabad Civil Service (H.C.S.) examination, and came first in the competition.
 He entered the HCS in 1916.

 He is one of the earliest officers of the coveted Hyderabad Civil Service and eventually rose up to the rank of a Secretary (or Nazim) in the government of the Nizam of Hyderabad State.
 His eldest son Kazi Abdur Rasheed also followed in his footsteps and joined the Hyderabad Civil Service in 1946, two years before the fall of Hyderabad State to Indian armed forces.

-After entering the civil service, his first posting was for revenue training in Akola and Amraoti.
-In subsequent years, he passed the departmental examination of C.P. and Berar, and stood first in Berar in the Revenue Higher Examination.
+After entering the civil service, his first posting was for revenue training in Akola and Amravati.
+In subsequent years, he passed the departmental examination of Central Provinces and Berar, and stood first in Berar in the Revenue Higher Examination.
 He then passed the Judicial Higher examination with credit, and the Accounts Higher and Survey Higher exams as well.
-Amongst the vernacular languages, he gained proficiency in Marhatti, and passed the Marhatti Written Test as well.
+Amongst the vernacular languages, he gained proficiency in Marathi, and passed the Marathi Written Test as well.

 During his professional career, he held the following positions: